iced-rs/rfcs/text/0000-shared-widget-state.md

 }
 ```

-Next we will need to implement a way to store or query the current focus state of the widget tree.
-This can be done by storing the current focus state in the application state.
-This will also allow us to access the current focus state from any widget in the widget tree.
+Next we need implement a way to query the current focus state of the widget tree.

-Lets implement a read trait for our application state.
+Lets implement a read trait for on our widget.

 > Widget Level
 ```rs